-'Game Of Thrones' Teasers Have Us Thinking Cersei Will Die
+2 New 'Game Of Thrones' Teasers Have Fans Thinking The End Is Near For Cersei

 Winter may be finally here, but the next season of "Game of Thrones" doesn't come out until July, which makes me hungrier for trailers and footage than one of Ramsay's dogs.